kdave/btrfs-progs/Documentation/Interoperability.rst

 layer.

-The functionality of DM/MD may duplicate the one provided by btrfs (like mirroring), it's possible to use it that way but is probably wasteful and may degrade performance.
+The functionality of DM/MD may duplicate the one provided by btrfs (like mirroring), it's possible to use it that way but it's probably wasteful and may degrade performance.
 Creating a filesystem on top of the multiplexed device is likely the desired way.